Shrinks99/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 Since the data frame eudata has many points, this could lead to overplotting.
 Therefore, we will a random sample of 15% of the cities in our dataframe with the function [`sample_frac()`](http://dplyr.tidyverse.org/reference/sample.html).
 We also use the natural log of the population data to overcome skewness.

-Note that since we are looking at a random selection of the data, your plot may look slightly different from the one shown here.
+Since we are looking at a random selection of the data, we need to set a seed to ensure reproducibility.
+We can do this with the `set.seed()` function.
+Thus, if you run the code again, you will get the same random sample.

 ```
+# Set seed to assure reproducibility

+set.seed(123)

 # We extract a random sample of 15% of the cities